angelnu/docker-ccu/README.md

 ##Dependencies

+* ARM HW.
+Following combinations tested:
-* raspberry (tested on raspberry 3)
+  * raspberry (tested on raspberry 3) and raspberrian jessy
-* raspberrian jessy
+  * Orange Pi Plus 2 and Armbian (Ubuntu 16.04 and Kernel 4.9) - Self built
 * no programs using ports 80 and 2001

 ##How to install
-1. ssh into your raspberry
+1. ssh into your ARM device
 2. 'sudo -i'
-3. git clone this repository in your raspberrian
+3. git clone this repository
 4. (Optional) Edit the default settings in _build.sh_
 5. execute _build.sh_
 6. (optional) Delete the cloned repo: the docker image and its data are stored in _/var/docker_